Iqbal Z. Ahmed: Organizations

 Ahmed is the chairperson of Lahore Literary Festival Society, president of Government College University's (GCU) Endowment Trust Fund, member of the Faiz Ahmed Faiz Foundation, chairman of the Services Institute of Medical Sciences (SIMS), president of King Edward Medical University's (KEMU) Mobilization Fund, and a trustee of National College of Arts' (NCA) Endowment Board.
 He has also served on the board of the Punjab Red Crescent Society, and is a member of the American Business Forum (ABF).
 Ahmed is also the elected chairman of the LPG Association of Pakistan (LPGAP).
 He has previously served as the president of the India-Pakistan World Punjabi Organization.

+Philanthropy

+In his individual capacity and through his foundation, the Zohra and Z.Z.
+Ahmed Foundation, Ahmed has undertaken philanthropy worth over $1.5 million.
+Spanning an array of fields from education to healthcare to community empowerment, and the arts, the Zohra and Z.Z.
+Ahmed Foundation was recognized for its charity outlay in 2012 by the Pakistan Center for Philanthropy as one of the top 10 institutions in Pakistan.

+Over the years, he has served as patron of the Government College University; National College of Arts; Beaconhouse National University; LABARD; Edhi Foundation; and the Shaukat Khanum Memorial Cancer Hospital.
+In 2024, he was re-appointed President of the Executive Committee of the Endowment Fund Trust of Government College University for a two-year term, having previously served in the same position from 2005–2022, and raising over Rs.
+500 million for the Trust.